Play this article

 firstElement > secondElement

-// comparison might not so be trivial...
+// this comparison might not be so trivial...

 }